 3. Georgetown – where to stay in Washington, DC for families

 Nestled just north of the bend in the Potomac River, the wonderful residential neighborhood of Georgetown is famous for storybook-style row houses and shady, tree-lined, cobbled streets.
-With plenty of walkways and metro in its center, the Georgetown neighborhood is very pedestrian and bike-friendly, so families can easily explore the area.
+With plenty of walkways and metro in its center, the Georgetown neighborhood is very pedestrian and bike-friendly, as well as being one of the safest areas to stay in Washington, so families can easily explore the area.

 Whilst the icons of downtown DC is just a 10min drive east, Georgetown itself is sizzling with urban culture and has plenty of family-friendly activities to enjoy.
 Take a boat ride down the canal or visit the Georgetown Waterfront Park for a panoramic view of the Potomac River, I’m sure you won’t regret it!

 Georgetown is well known for elegant hotels and cool places to stay, with most of them within walking distance to many fine restaurants, shops, and all major attractions, here are my top choices ranging from high to low budget.

 DC’s first five-star, five-diamond luxury hotel boasting world-class service.
 If you’re looking for celebrity treatment with award-winning restaurants and facilities including a spa, lap pool, and sauna, it’s waiting for you here!